JuannFerrari/sort_n_params/README.md

 include SortNParams::Scopes
 ```

+This Gem uses the `order` param to determine the sorting order
-You need to explicitly add order:[] to the list of permitted parameters, for example:
+For it to work, you need to explicitly add `order:[]` to the list of permitted parameters, for example:

 ```ruby
 @params.permit(:page, order: [])